HTTP-RPC/Kilo/README.md

 Service proxies are initialized via the `initWithSession:baseURL:` method, which takes an `NSURLSession` instance and the service's base URL as arguments.
 Method names are appended to this URL during method execution.

-Remote methods are invoked by calling either `invoke:resultHandler:` or `invoke:withArguments:resultHandler:` on the service proxy.
-The first version is a convenience method for calling remote methods that don't take any arguments.
-The second takes a dictionary of argument values to be passed to the remote method.
-The first method delegates to the second, passing an empty argument dictionary.
+Remote methods are executed by calling the `invoke:withArguments:attachments:resultHandler:` method:

+    - (NSURLSessionDataTask *)invoke:(NSString *)methodName
+        withArguments:(NSDictionary *)arguments
+        attachments:(NSDictionary *)attachments
+        resultHandler:(void (^)(id, NSError *))resultHandler;

+This method takes the following arguments:

+* `methodName` - the name of the remote method to invoke
+* `arguments` - a dictionary containing the method arguments as key/value pairs
+* `attachments` - a dictionary containing any attachments to the method
+* `resultHandler` - a callback that will be invoked upon completion of the method

+The following convenience methods are also provided:

+    - (NSURLSessionDataTask *)invoke:(NSString *)methodName
+        resultHandler:(void (^)(id, NSError *))resultHandler;

+    - (NSURLSessionDataTask *)invoke:(NSString *)methodName
+        withArguments:(NSDictionary *)arguments
+        resultHandler:(void (^)(id, NSError *))resultHandler;

 Method arguments can be any numeric type, a boolean, or a string.
 Indexed collection arguments are specified as arrays of any supported simple type (e.g. `[Double]`), and keyed collections are specified as dictionaries (e.g. `[String: Int]`).
 Dictionary arguments must use `String` values for keys.

+Attachments are specified a dictionary of URL arrays.
+The URLs refer to local resources whose contents will be transmitted along with the method arguments.
+If provided, they are sent to the server as multipart form data, like an HTML form.
+See [RFC 2388](https://www.ietf.org/rfc/rfc2388.txt) for more information.

-Both invocation methods take a result handler as the final argument.
-The result handler is a callback that is invoked upon successful completion of the remote method, as well as if the method call fails.
+The result handler is called upon completion of the remote method.
 The callback takes two arguments: a result object and an error object.
 If the remote method completes successfully, the first argument contains the value returned by the method, or `nil` if the method does not return a value.
 If the method call fails, the second argument will be populated with an instance of `NSError` describing the error that occurred.

-Both methods return an instance of `NSURLSessionDataTask` representing the invocation request.
+All three variants of the method return an instance of `NSURLSessionDataTask` representing the invocation request.
 This allows an application to cancel a task, if necessary.

 Although requests are typically processed on a background thread, result handlers are called on the same operation queue that initially invoked the service method.
 This is typically the application's main queue, which allows result handlers to update the application's user interface directly, rather than posting a separate update operation to the main queue.